 - Adjustable strategies.
 Modern marketing is kind of tricky – the strategies that worked well half a year ago may suddenly stop bringing desirable results.
 Growth hacking keeps an eye on performance and allows you to dump less effective methods to new ones.
 It also works the opposite way – you can scale the bulletproof tactics and apply them to other marketing channels.

 Growth hacking can change the game for your business; it works off the beaten track and lets you get incredible results by changing minor details and investing next to nothing in it.
 For instance, replacing a traditional lead magnet with free access to paid content can drive a 400% increase in opt-ins.
 Read on to discover more growth hacking strategies and techniques to adopt.

 - Find new communication channels

 - Craft a free tool

 Thinking through ways to boost your company’s growth can get tough.
-To help you out with this task, we’ve picked six growth hacking tactics and strategies.
+To help you out with this task, we’ve picked five growth hacking tactics and strategies.

 Create a brand personality

 Facebook, Tesla, Uber – what factor unites these companies, apart from their rapid growth and market leadership?
 Well, there are well-known and beloved personalities behind them.
 That’s not a coincidence – the popularity of these startups’ founders has a dramatic effect on their expansion.